-Jennifer Lin, MD, MCR, FACP, is a board-certified practicing general internist in primary care with Northwest Permanente and the director of the Kaiser Permanente Research Affiliates (KPRA) Evidence-based Practice Center (EPC).
-The EPC is based at the Center for Health Research and is a collaboration with Kaiser Permanente Washington Health Research Institute (https://research.kpchr.org/Research/Research-Areas/Evidence-Based-Medicine).
+Jennifer Lin, MD, MCR, FACP, is a board-certified practicing general internist in primary care with Northwest Permanente and the director of the Kaiser Permanente Evidence-based Practice Center (KP EPC).
+The EPC, based at the Center for Health Research, is a collaboration with Kaiser Permanente Washington Health Research Institute.
+She is also a professor in Kaiser Permanente’s School of Medicine, Department of Health Systems Science.

-Dr. Lin’s career interests have focused mainly on evidence-based medicine and health care policy in primary and preventive care.
+Dr. Lin’s career interests have focused on evidence-based medicine and health care policy in primary and preventive care.
 She serves as the EPC’s principal investigator on U.S. Preventive Services Task Force (USPSTF) contracts for systematic reviews, methods work, and portfolio management to support the USPSTF recommendation process.
-She is recognized by her peers as an expert in systematic review methodology.
-Dr. Lin has significant experience conducting reviews focused on prevention in primary care, complex interventions, behavioral counseling, care of older adults, medical testing, prognosis and risk prediction, and genomic testing.
-Through the Agency for Healthcare Research and Quality (AHRQ) EPC Program, she has worked on methods and processes related to evidence synthesis for health systems.
-She, and her group, have also conducted a number of rapid evidence products for Kaiser Permanente (KP).
+She is recognized by her peers as an expert in systematic review methodology, evidence-based medicine, and clinical prevention.
+Dr. Lin has significant experience conducting reviews on prevention in primary care, complex interventions, behavioral counseling, care of older adults, cancer screening, and prognosis and risk prediction, as well as genomic testing.
+She has led and consulted on methods work centered on health equity, evaluation of medical tests, and applied evidence reviews for health systems, guideline groups, and other decision-makers.
+She and her group have also conducted a number of rapid evidence products for Kaiser Permanente.

-Dr. Lin serves on the American College of Physicians Clinical Guidelines Committee and its Methods Subgroup, and as one of KP’s National Guidelines Directors, who provide oversight to the Kaiser Permanente National Guideline Program.
+Dr. Lin serves on the American College of Physicians Clinical Guidelines Committee and its Methods Subgroup, and as a non-voting member on Kaiser Permanente’s National Guidelines Committee.

-Dr. Lin obtained her medical degree at New York University (NYU) School of Medicine in 2000.
+Dr. Lin obtained her medical degree at New York University (NYU) School of Medicine.
 She subsequently completed both a residency and chief residency in internal medicine at NYU-Bellevue Hospital.
 She completed fellowships in evidence-based health care at Oxford University and in health services research at the Portland Veterans Administration Medical Center.
-Post-fellowship, she joined the Center for Health Research in 2007.
+She joined the Center for Health Research in 2007.

 Selected Current Studies